*This article may contain affiliate links. please check out my policy!*

 Instant Pot Instructions

-- Place frozen veggies into the instant pot, add water to fill line and place lid.1 large freezer bag full of veggie scraps, 4+ cups water
+- Place frozen veggies into the instant pot, add water to fill line and place lid.1 gallon freezer bag full of veggie scraps, 4+ cups water

 - Set the steam vent closed, set the IP to high pressure for 1 minute.
 You can quick release after it's finished or let it natural release.